 Back in the ’90s, when I was obsessed with hip-hop and buying every CD I could, one of my favorite things in the world was ripping off the packaging and opening the booklet to read the credits and linear notes.
 I read every CD booklet cover to cover multiple times.
 In Check the Technique, Coleman takes this to another level by asking the artists directly how they made their classic albums track by track.
 It is a must read for any rap nerd.

 1. The Big Payback: The History of the Business of Hip-Hop by Dan Charnas

 The best hip-hop book I’ve ever read, The Big Payback tells the history of hip-hop through the lens of business from the street to the boardroom.
 Beginning in the ’70s when DJ’s first received cash to rock a party all the way through to the 2000’s when artist-owned record labels and clothing lines raked in hundreds of millions of dollars, Charnas looks at the individuals that made it happen, both positively and negatively, and, in the process, shows how the business affected the music.
 A great read.

-If you love hip-hop and/or want to learn more about it, you really can’t go wrong with any of these titles (and many more) so go to Amazon and pick one up.
-It’s well worth it.
+If you love hip-hop and/or want to learn more about it, you really can’t go wrong with any of these titles (and many more) so go pick one up.
+It will be well worth it.